-- Stand the vehicle upright. - Remove screws 1. - Take off the cover with the washer and membrane 2. - Press the brake piston back into the basic position and ensure that brake fluid does not flow out of the brake fluid reservoir; if necessary, draw some off.
+- Position the vehicle upright.

+- Remove screws 1.

+- Take off the cover with the washer and membrane 2.

+- Press the brake piston back into the basic position and ensure that brake fluid does not flow out of the brake fluid reservoir; extract some if necessary.

 - Take off cotter pin 3 and remove pin 4.

-- Take off retaining spring 6 and remove the brake linings.
+- Take off retainer spring 5 and remove the brake linings.

 - Clean the brake caliper.

-- Position new brake linings.
+Position new brake linings.

-Always change the brake linings in pairs.
+Info Always change the brake linings in pairs.

-- Position retaining spring 6. - Mount and tighten pin $oldsymbol{4}$.
+- Position retaining spring 6. - Mount and tighten pin 🖪.